-4.4 Harmonised EU rules for railway operation
+4.4.
+Harmonised EU rules for railway operation

-In order to reduce the diversity of operational rules across the EU, the Agency has been revising the OPE TSI and has started the work for complementing this TSI (e.g. Appendix B on communications, etc.) in order to limit the application of National Rules for operation.
+In order to reduce the diversity of operational rules across the EU, the Agency has been revising the OPE TSI and has started the work for complementing this

+TSI (e.g. Appendix B on communications, etc.) in order to limit the application of National Rules for operation.

-1 TSI OPE - Final draft submitted Agency Regulation July 2014 18 Yes and updated until voted by RISC Art.
-12, Directive 2008/57/EC Art.
-6
+Outputs 2014 Legal basis Planned timing KPI Achieved 1 TSI OPE - Final draft submitted and updated until voted by RISC Agency Regulation Article 12, Directive 2008/57/EC Article 6 July 2014 18 Yes the European Commission in activities related to accreditation and recognition of Notified Bodies.

-4.5 Application of EU rules
+4.5.
+Application of EU rules

-The Agency has been revising the Commission Decision 2010/713/EU on Modules in conformity with the Interoperability Directive Art.26 and support the European Commission in activities related to accreditation and recognition of Notified Bodies.
+The Agency has been revising the Commission Decision 2010/713/EU on Modules in conformity with the Interoperability Directive, Article 26 and supporting

-Outputs 2014 Legal Basis Planned timing KPI Achieved 1 Recommendation of revised Agency Regulation Ongoing - Partially modules for including non-TSI Art.
-12, Directive Preliminary conform vehicles 2008/57/EC Art.
-26) (Directive 2008/57 '/EC Art.
-26 works car the mandate ERA EC to 2 Support to the Commission at the steering group on acc Support to the Commission at the media.
-Advice in drafting Policy for the Accreditation meetings creditation.
-European etings with Regulation and 21b Ongoing (Advice is foreseen for end 2015) - Yes
+Outputs 2014 Legal basis Planned timing KPI Achieved 1 Recommendation of revised modules for including non-TSI conform vehicles (Directive 2008/57/EC Article 26) Agency Regulation Article 12, Directive 2008/57/EC Article 26 Ongoing - Partially Preliminary works carried out, pending the EC mandate to ERA 2 Support for the European Commission at the meetings steering group on accreditation.
+Support for the European Commission at the meetings with the EA.
+Advice in the drafting of an EA Policy for the Accreditation Agency Regulation Article 13 and 21b Ongoing (advice is foreseen for end 2015) - Yes

-4.6 Development of national rules and databases of national rules
+4.6.
+Development of national rules and databases of national rules